EU Enlargement: What Does The Future Hold?

 Georgia is unlikely to gain accession any time soon, given that it has two territories under Russian occupation (South Ossetia and Abkhazia).
 It also lags behind on all developmental fronts, and is geographically distanced from the rest of the EU.

-Despite the precedent set by Cyprus – the north of which is occupied by Turkey, with no prospect of reunification after the failed 2004 referendum – it is a delicate matter for the EU to integrate states with internal disputes (such as Bosnia), states whose existence is not universally recognised (Kosovo) or states that do not have complete control over parts of their own territory (Ukraine, Moldova and Georgia).
+Despite the precedent set by Cyprus – the north of which is occupied by Turkey, with no prospect of reunification after the failed 2004 referendum – it is a delicate matter for the EU to integrate states with internal disputes (such as Bosnia), whose existence is not universally recognised (Kosovo) or those which do not have complete control over parts of their own territory (Ukraine, Moldova and Georgia).
 These circumstances are enough to block their accession.

 The EU should not repeat the mistake it made in the 2004-2007 enlargement of bringing in ten new member states at once.
 It is much more practical to take a staggered, progressive approach, grouping countries into smaller groups which can then gradually integrate.
 Forward planning is also needed.
 Before granting accession to new members, it would be wise to carry out a reform of European Community decision-making mechanisms, as well as other democratic control mechanisms to be used once new members are integrated.